jim-schwoebel/allie/README.md

 ## active things to finish before a live launch [ongoing list]

 ### ongoing (for version 1.0.0 release)
-- add new test cases into Allie / make tests work with new framework
+- documentation of the repository / jupyter notebooks with examples in research paper
-- make sure Allie passes all tests on linux, etc. / contextualize tests around default settings
+- re-test allie tests on linux, etc. / contextualize tests around default settings
 - solve bug relating to regression problems in the visualize.py script (this does not work for regression)
 - solve regression problem loading machine learning models and making predictions (from spreadsheets)
+-  {class: {value: value}} prediction / only allow for csv files for training (get regression model prediction working)
 - tie new datasets with SurveyLex product / CLI interface with downloads
--  {class: {value: value}} prediction / only allow for csv files for training (get regression model prediction working)
 - Create nice CLI interface for all of Allie's functionality using OptionParser()
-- documentation of the repository / jupyter notebooks with examples in research paper

 ### future releases (1.0.1 release)